We had no choice anymore but to go for a special counsel.

 Sure.

-Almost a brand new phone system when they first got there.
+When they first got there.

 Yeah.

-Well, the you talk at length of how they became, you know, spending a lot of money was a big issue.
+Well, you talk at length of how they became, you know, spending a lot of money was a big issue.

-Tell us about you start chapter one, the vase.
+Tell us about, you start chapter one, the vase.

 Yes.

-So um I come into work one morning, I'm assigned to the the Oval Office.
+I'm assigned to the Oval Office.

 That's my permanent post at the time.

-And I come in early, I get my workout in, and um, as I'm heading over, I run into a couple of the the people that work in the mansion.
+And as I'm heading over, I run into a couple of the people that work in the mansion.

-So I'm like, Oh, okay.
+So I'm like, oh, okay.

-And you know, nothing at the way.
+And, you know, nothing at the way.

 It was across the hall from where it was normally placed.